 There are many differences between Universal Analytics and Google Analytics 4, mainly because they built it from the ground up and it functions in a completely different way.

-Here's a look at some key differences when it comes to Google analytics for blogs:
+Here's a look at some key differences when it comes to Google analytics website for blogs:

 Reports in GA4 have a completely new look and many of the reports we're familiar with in Universal Analytics are no longer available, have different names, or are in different locations in GA4.

-Many of the reports in GA4 only show up once it has collected enough data.
+Many of the reports in GA4 only show up once you start collecting data for a long enough time.

 GA3 (aka Universal Analytics) measures data using page views and sessions and is stored as hits.